micz/SentAutoMove/README.md

 ### Code Contributions
-John Bieling for implementing the experimental API usd to force an update of an IMAP folder.
+<a href="https://github.com/jobisoft" target="_blank">John Bieling</a> for implementing the experimental API used to force an update of an IMAP folder.